gdaverdin/bioinfo/Lab-2-:-Transcriptome-Assembly.md

 ## Homework (due 10/27)

 1) What gene is differentially expressed between brain and adrenal tissue?
+Include the full "grep" command that you used to extract this data.

 2) What is the fundamental flaw in this reference-based differential expression analysis, and how would you have redesigned the experiment?
 Be specific.